alyssaq/heap/README.md

 ## Google C++ Testing
-Note that I have included the Google Test object file (gtest_main.a) so that you do not need to download Google's C++ test framework.
+Note that I have included the Google Test object file (gtest_main.a) so that you do not need to re-build Google's C++ test framework.
 The object file is built against version 1.7.

 If you wish to re-build another version, you may download the